 Can you believe I got my kids on board?
-I will be sharing how we KonMari”ed” their clothes, books, and toys next time.
+I shared about we decluttered the kids’ rooms and KonMari”ed” their clothes, books, and toys.
 A couple of nights ago my husband said he was ready to declutter and organize his clothes.
 Be still my heart!
 Kondo mentioned in her book how the family will go along once they see you sparking joy!

 Curious about our small Japanese rental?
-You can find our home tour HERE.
+You can learn all about it in our home tour.